 Homemade salads can be fairly easy to make, but just like any other meal, I guess our own salads can seem, well, boring at times.
 Usually the salad that a friend “invents” or the colorful and appealing ingredient combos that restaurants offer just seem more exciting.

 I even created a Pinterest board a while back to help me address this problem, Because Salads Shouldn’t Be Boring.
-I’m definitely pinning Danielle’s Thai Green Salad with Shrimp & Spicy Almond Dressing.
+I’m definitely pinning Danielle’s Thai Green Salad with Shrimp and Spicy Almond Dressing to that board.

 Yes, I enlisted the help of Danielle, who you probably know from her blog as well as her three best-selling cookbooks: Against All Grain: Delectable Recipes to Eat Well and Feel Great; Danielle Walker’s Against All Grain: Meals Made Simple: Gluten-Free, Dairy-Free, and Paleo Recipes to Make Anytime; and Danielle Walker’s Against All Grain Celebrations: A Year of Gluten-Free, Dairy-Free, and Paleo Recipes for Every Occasion.
 Danielle’s blog and her cookbooks are such terrific resources!

 As you can see from Danielle’s photos of her salad, you can makes this recipe as individual layered salads in canning jars—which is a fun and attractive presentation—or you can go the traditional route and layer the ingredient in a large salad bowl or several smaller bowls for your family and guests.